 Location Tips: Great for borders, rock gardens or as ground cover.

-Salvia is another favorite of hummingbirds due to its tubular flowers.
-It blooms from late spring to fall and provides a long lasting nectar source.
+Salvia is another favorite of hummingbirds as they love its tubular flowers.
+It blooms from late spring to fall and gives nectar almost all year round.

 Growing Conditions: Full sun and well drained soil.